OskarJankowiak/OskarJankowiak/README.md

 ### Hi there, I'm Oskar 👋

 24 years old, from small vilage,  near Poznań, Poland.
 Passionate about web development, self-taught.
-Currently focusing on technologies from the React.js ecosystem.
 <!--
 **OskarJankowiak/OskarJankowiak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.